Thornton Heath: Health

-The local hospital changed its name to Croydon University Hospital.
-It was assessed in 2021 by the Care Quality Commission as 'requiring improvement' overall.
-However,some specific services were rated as 'good'.
+The local hospital is Croydon University Hospital (formerly Mayday Hospital).
+It was assessed in 2021 by the Care Quality Commission as "requiring improvement" overall.
+However, some specific services were rated as "good".

 Community

 Thornton Heath Community Action Team was formed in 2014 by a group of residents and businesses.
-Its aim is to deliver projects and to improve the area.
-This has included: organising litter picks, planting of new plants, and a community Christmas tree.
-Members of the community have a garden in part of a local park, and are maintaining the planting area in the Ambassadors House forecourt.
+Its aim is to deliver projects and to improve the area, such as organising litter picks, planting new plants, and a community Christmas tree.
+Members of the community have a garden in part of a local park and are maintain the planting area in the Ambassadors House forecourt.
 They also lobby and campaign on relevant local issues.

 Sustainable Thornton Heath is a group of local people concerned about the environment.

-Friends of Grangewood Park organise events and projects to improve the park, and to encourage people to use it.
+Friends of Grangewood Park organise events and projects to improve the park, and encourage people to use it.